 Especially in subjects like math or grammar, buying non-consumable products like downloadable eBooks (PDF) will save you tons of money when you’re able to use them with each child.
 If you’re like me and only have one child, you are still saving money. eBooks are cheaper, plain and simple.
+Watch bundle sales for the best deals on ebooks.
+Also, an important tip for ebooks – learn how to keep them organized.
+It does absolutely no good to have a hard drive filled with great materials but no idea where you’ve stored them.

 Utilize Your Local Library

 You could easily homeschool with a library card and nothing else.
 In fact, we practically do.
 It doesn’t matter what curriculum we’re using, what unit study I’m putting together, everything begins and ends with our book basket.
 If you don’t have a great library system, try to budget for a Kindle.
 You can always find free educational books for your Kindle.
+You can begin by downloading these 175 free books for your kids.

 Add Some Field Trips to Your Year